plantoncloud-inc/mcp-server-planton/README.md

 The tool returns user-friendly error messages for common issues:

-- `UNAUTHENTICATED` - JWT token invalid or expired
+- `UNAUTHENTICATED` - API key invalid or expired
 - `PERMISSION_DENIED` - User lacks permission to view environments in the organization
 - `NOT_FOUND` - Organization doesn't exist
 - `UNAVAILABLE` - Planton Cloud APIs are temporarily unavailable

 ## Security Architecture

-### User JWT Propagation
+### User API Key Propagation

 This MCP server follows a unique security pattern:

 ```
-User → LangGraph/MCP Client → MCP Server (with JWT) → Planton Cloud APIs
+User → LangGraph/MCP Client → MCP Server (with API key) → Planton Cloud APIs
 ```

 **Key security properties:**

-1. **No JWT persistence** - JWT is only held in memory during execution
+1. **No API key persistence** - API key is only held in memory during execution
-2. **User permissions enforced** - APIs validate JWT and check FGA on every call
+2. **User permissions enforced** - APIs validate the key and check FGA on every call
 3. **Short-lived process** - MCP server exits when agent execution completes
 4. **Audit trail** - All API calls are logged with user identity

 This is different from machine account patterns where a service account has broad permissions.
-With user JWT propagation, the MCP server can only access what the user can access.
+With user API key propagation, the MCP server can only access what the user can access.

 ## Development